KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		For this tutorial, we are using the 'gfxwrapper' for the OpenGL API found as a part of the `OpenXR-SDK-Source <https://github.com/KhronosGroup/OpenXR-SDK-Source>`_ reposity under ``src/common/``.
 		If you want to use OpenGL stand-alone, you will need to use GLX to create a valid OpenGL Context for Linux - `Tutorial: OpenGL 3.0 Context Creation (GLX) <Tutorial:_OpenGL_3.0_Context_Creation_(GLX)>`_.
 You will also need to use a function loader like GLAD to access functions for OpenGL - `GLAD <https://glad.dav1d.de/>`_.

+		You will need GPU that supports at least OpenGL 4.3 for this tutorial.

 	.. container:: vulkan

 		If you want to use Vulkan, download and install the latest `Vulkan SDK <https://www.lunarg.com/vulkan-sdk/>`_.

+		You will need GPU that supports at least Vulkan 1.0 for this tutorial.

 	.. rubric Install Monado